-Historic Sites of Manitoba: Archibald Museum (RM of Pembina)
+Historic Sites of Manitoba: Archibald Museum (Municipality of Pembina)

-Founded by the late William Wallcraft, the museum’s administrative building houses an archive of books and photographs.
-Surrounding it are buildings that have been moved to the site from nearby areas.
-Two of Nellie McClung’s homes are featured, both furnished with artifacts and mannequins in period costume, including the 1878 log house where she boarded during her first teaching position (1890-1891), and a large frame house owned by McClung with her druggist husband Wesley (1904-11).
+Founded by William Wallcraft on a farm in what is now the Municipality of Pembina, the museum’s administrative building housed an archive of books and photographs.
+Surrounding it were buildings that had been moved to the site from nearby areas.
+Two of Nellie McClung’s homes were featured, both furnished with artifacts and mannequins in period costume, including the 1878 log house where she boarded during her first teaching position (1890-1891), and a large frame house owned by McClung with her druggist husband Wesley (1904-1911).

-Nearby buildings include the Wilson home, clad in decorative tin siding (built 1880, with an addition from 1908), and the former La Rivière CPR station, a provincially-designated historic site, with its distinctive mansard roof.
-The station, outfitted as it would have looked during operation, includes an interesting collection of booster cables for locomotive engines.
-In front of the station is the obligatory wooden caboose, dating from 1913.
-The former Archibald Methodist Church (Archibald United Church) is also located on the grounds, renovated in the 2000s as part of the Manitoba Prairie Churches Project.
+Nearby buildings included the Wilson home, clad in decorative tin siding (built 1880, with an addition from 1908), and the former Canadian Pacific Railway type 8 station from La Riviere (1898), a provincially-designated historic site, with its distinctive mansard roof.
+The station, outfitted as it would have looked during operation, included an interesting collection of booster cables for locomotive engines.
+In front of the station was the obligatory wooden caboose, dating from 1913.
+The former Archibald Methodist Church (Archibald United Church) was also located on the grounds, renovated in the 2000s as part of the Manitoba Prairie Churches Project.

-Sheds and a large, three-storey barn are filled with such items as buggies, cars, tractors, machinery, and tools.
-The second level of the barn has a representation of an old country store with all its goods.
-There are many free standing items including farm implements throughout the museum grounds, as well as a shed containing aboriginal artifacts.
+Sheds and a large, three-storey barn were filled with such items as buggies, cars, tractors, machinery, and tools.
+The second level of the barn had a representation of an old country store with all its goods.
+There were many free-standing items including farm implements throughout the museum grounds, as well as a shed containing aboriginal artifacts.